 Start sun-safe practices now and never stop.
 They will become part of your everyday routine and you will quickly become accustomed to them.

 How do I go about repairing the damage to my skin or even reversing it?

 We are talking about repairing your damaged DNA.
-Some of your skin cells will repair themselves naturally as they are equipped with natural repair enzymes to help repair sun damaged DNA cells.
+Some of your skin cells will repair themselves naturally as they are equipped with natural repair enzymes to help repair sun-damaged DNA cells.
 However, with age, these repair mechanisms become less effective.
 They can be replaced with products which contain DNA repair enzymes.

 Some medical experts recommend retinoid and topical retinoid, which are vitamin A derivatives.
-These may help shed damaged skin layers and rebuild damage collagen.
+These may help shed damaged skin layers and rebuild damaged collagen.
 However, be aware that such treatments can lead to increased photosensitivity.
 So if you decide to use them, speak to your medical practitioner and make sure you practise sun protection rigorously.

 Laser treatments may also help remove sun-damaged cells and stimulate collagen production.
 Some lasers may also be able to treat precancerous skin cancers lesions.
 It is best to speak to your dermatologist who should be able to advise you on which treatment is best suited.

 The Solbari Team